junxit/us-congress-bills-110/bill.md

 - **(4)** *Computer software*
   - **(A)** *In general* Except as provided in subparagraph (B), the term computer software means a set of statements or instructions that can be installed and executed on a computer for the purpose of bringing about a certain result.
   - **(B)** *Exceptions* Such term does not include—
-    - **(i)** computer software that is placed on the computer system of a user by an Internet service provider, interactive computer service, or Internet Web site solely to enable the user subsequently to use such provider or service or to access such Web site; or
+    - **(i)** computer software that is placed on the computer system of a user by an Internet service provider, interactive computer service, or Internet Web site solely to enable the user subsequently to use such provider or service or to access such Web site;
+    - **(ii)** a cookie; or
-    - **(ii)** a text or data file known as a cookie, to the extent that the text or data file—
+    - **(iii)** any other type of text or data file that solely may be read or transferred by a computer.
-      - **(I)** is used, written to, or placed on the computer of a user by an Internet service provider, interactive computer service, or Internet website, or any entity acting with the authorization of and on behalf of such Internet service provider, interactive computer service, or Internet website; and
-      - **(II)** can be read or recognized solely to return information to such Internet service provider, interactive computer service, or Internet website, or any entity acting with the authorization of and on behalf of such Internet service provider, interactive computer service, or Internet website.
 - **(5)** *Commission* The term Commission means the Federal Trade Commission.
 - **(6)** *Damage* The term damage has the meaning given such term in section 1030(e) of title 18, United States Code.
 - **(7)** *Unfair or deceptive acts or practices* The term unfair or deceptive acts or practices has the meaning applicable to such term for purposes of section 5 of the Federal Trade Commission Act (15 U.S.C.
 45).